fivetran/dbt_shopify_holistic_reporting/README.md

 - Consolidate customers, their information, and activity across platforms.
 - Create a rich portrait of customer personas based on how customers are engaging with and responding to specific marketing efforts.

+Check out our [blog post](https://www.fivetran.com/blog/gain-faster-insights-from-shopify-and-klaviyo-data) for further discussion on how the package can accelerate your business analysis.

 ## Models

 This package produces three final output models, and is currently designed to work simultaneously with our [Shopify](https://github.com/fivetran/dbt_shopify) and [Klaviyo](https://github.com/fivetran/dbt_klaviyo) dbt packages.
 Dependencies on these packages are declared in this package's `packages.yml` file, so they will automatically download when you run `dbt deps`.
 The primary outputs of this package are described below.
 Intermediate models are used to create these output models, and are not documented here.